bagohart/textobj-before.nvim/README.md

 # textobj-before.nvim
-Neovim plugin: forward-seeking text objects which select the part of a line before a character.
+Neovim plugin that adds text objects to select the left part of a line before a separator (forward-seeking).

-## Why?
+## Usage
-Text objects are awesome.
-The more, the better!
-Use e.g. `ib=` to select the left part of an assignment.
+`ib=` selects the left part of a one-line assignment, excluding leading whitespace and the `=`.
-The cursor needs to be on the same or a previous line.
-They are forward seeking, but always search on the same line first.
+`ab:` selects the left part of a line up to and including `:`, excluding leading whitespace.
+The text objects are forward-seeking, and start their search at the first column of the current line.

 ## Mappings
-No default mappings, create them explicitly.
+No default mappings, create some explicitly:
-The following call will create mappings for `ib=`, `ab=`, `ib:`, `ab:` and others:
 ```lua
 require('textobj-before.nvim').create_mappings({
     prefix_i = 'ib',